Geodan/i3dm.export/docs/technical-transforms.md

 ## 6) Export mode: `--use_gpu_instancing=false` (i3dm)

-In i3dm, per-instance orientation is encoded via two vectors derived from the same rotated ENU basis:
+In i3dm, per-instance orientation is encoded via two vectors derived from the transform matrix:

-- `NORMAL_RIGHT` (derived from the transform matrix; represents the instance local +X direction)
+- `NORMAL_RIGHT` (represents the instance local +X direction)
-- `NORMAL_UP` (derived from the transform matrix; represents the instance local +Y direction)
+- `NORMAL_UP` (represents the instance local +Y direction)

-Current behavior:
+### 6.1 ECEF mode (`--keep_projection=false`)

+In standard ECEF mode:
 - The non-GPU path uses **yaw/pitch/roll** (degrees, clockwise-positive).
 - Backwards compatibility: if the input table does not contain yaw/pitch/roll but does contain legacy `rotation`, the exporter will read `rotation` as yaw/heading and assumes pitch/roll = 0 (and prints a deprecation warning).
 - We first compute the rotated ENU basis (conceptually a 3×3 orientation matrix), then derive i3dm vectors:
   - `NORMAL_RIGHT` = East in **ECEF**
   - `NORMAL_UP`    = North in **ECEF**

-(Non-GPU does not do the ECEF→Y-up swizzle; the vectors are stored in ECEF.)
+### 6.2 Cartesian mode (`--keep_projection=true`)

+In Cartesian projection mode:
+- No ECEF or ENU transformations are applied
+- Positions are used directly from the source projection (in XYZ meters)
+- The input model is rotated to align with Cartesian Z-up convention:
+  - 90° rotation around X-axis (transforms Y-up to Z-up)
+  - 180° rotation around Z-axis (yaw correction for proper orientation)
+- Per-instance orientation is fixed (yaw/pitch/roll are not yet supported):
+  - `NORMAL_RIGHT` = (1, 0, 0) - East direction
+  - `NORMAL_UP`    = (0, 1, 0) - North direction
+- This mode is designed for viewers like **Giro3D** that use local Cartesian coordinate systems

 ## 7) Common pitfalls / why models can look “tilted”